12 January 2012

 Another favourite is the Tunisian, which is served with spicy chorizo sausage.
 The spiciness of the dish is offset by the tomato stew and eggs it's served with.

-Ambience is homely, and the different types of furniture used, and small interior of Wild Honey (Cafe) add to the cottage feel.
+Portions are generally large and quite filling, even for big eaters.
+Ambience at Wild Honey (Cafe) is homely, and the different types of furniture used, and small interior of Wild Honey (Cafe) add to the cottage feel.

 I've tried many places for Brunch with her, and this is the place she likes best.